rafaelgarrido/homebrew-caveats/README.md

     brew tap rafaelgarrido/homebrew-caveats && brew install brew-caveats

 For the second method clone or download this repository.
-Then simply put the file `cmd/brew-caveats.rb` anywhere in your `$PATH`.
+Then simply put the files `cmd/brew-caveats.rb` and `cmd/brewcask-caveats.rb` anywhere in your `$PATH`.
 For example:

-    mv cmd/brew-caveats.rb ~/bin
+    mv cmd/*-caveats.rb ~/bin

 Leave the name as is if you follow this method.
 Homebrew knows how to find it.

-Once you've installed via either method, you can use the command as described above.
+Once you've installed via either method, you can use the commands as described above.